 - a) A detailed description of the analytical tools and methods used for risk management and its correlation to the capital expenditure plan.
 A distributor is responsible for managing its business risk in a manner to achieve its objectives through a comprehensive risk portfolio.
-These risks could include, but not limited to, system reliability, cyber-security, and climate change adaptation. - b) A description of the process(es), tools and methods (including relevant linkages to the distributor's asset management process) used to identify, select, prioritize and pace the execution of projects/programs in each investment category (e.g. analysis of impact of planned capital expenditures on customer bills). - c) If different from that described above, the method and criteria used to prioritize REG investments in accordance with the planned development of the system, including the impact, if any, of the distributor's plans to connect distributor-owned renewable generation project(s). - d) The distributor's approach to assessing non-distribution system alternatives to relieving system capacity or operational constraints, including the role of Regional Planning Processes in identifying and assessing alternatives. - e) A distributor's strategy in taking advantage of opportunities that arise during system planning to implement cost-effective modernization of the distribution system such that it becomes more efficient, reliable, and provide more customer choice.
-This could include, but not limited to, the following: - The options a distributor has considered for facilitating customer access to consumption data in an electronic format - The mechanisms that facilitate real-time data access and behind the meter services and applications that a distributor has considered for the purpose of providing customers with the ability to make decisions about their electricity costs - The investments necessary to facilitate the integration of distributed generation, distributed energy resources and more complex loads (e.g., customers with self-generation and/or storage capability) - The technology-enabling opportunities a distributor has considered to increase operational efficiencies, improve asset management or enhance services to customers
+These risks could include, but not limited to, system reliability, cyber-security, and climate change adaptation. - b) A description of the process(es), tools and methods (including relevant linkages to the distributor's asset management process) used to identify, select, prioritize and pace the execution of projects/programs in each investment category (e.g. analysis of impact of planned capital expenditures on customer bills). - c) If different from that described above, the method and criteria used to prioritize REGinvestments in accordance with the planned development of the system, including the impact, if any, of the distributor's plans to connect distributor-owned renewablegeneration project(s). - d) The distributor's approach to assessing non-distribution system alternatives to relieving system capacity or operational constraints, including the role of Regional Planning Processes in identifying and assessing alternatives. - e) A distributor's strategy in taking advantage of opportunities that arise during system planning to implement cost-effective modernization of the distribution system such that it becomes more efficient, reliable, and provide more customer choice.
+This could include, but not limited to, the following:

-- The distributor's adoption of innovative processes, services, business models, and technologies14 - f) Consideration of distribution rate funded Conservation and Demand Management (CDM) programs, that are not funded by the Global Adjustment Mechanism, to defer distribution infrastructure as described below
+- The options a distributor has considered for facilitating customer access to consumption data in an electronic format - The mechanisms that facilitate real-time data access and behind the meter services and applications that a distributor has considered for the purpose of providing customers with the ability to make decisions about their electricity costs - The investments necessary to facilitate the integration of distributed generation, distributed energy resources and more complex loads (e.g., customers with self-generation and/or storage capability) - The technology-enabling opportunities a distributor has considered to increase operational efficiencies, improve asset management or enhance services to customers - The distributor's adoption of innovative processes, services, business models, and technologies16 - f) Consideration of distribution rate funded Conservation and Demand Management (CDM) programs, that are not funded by the Global Adjustment Mechanism, to deferdistribution infrastructure as described below

-5.4.1.1 Rate-Funded Activities to Defer Distribution Infrastructure
+5.4.25.3.5 Rate-Funded Activities to Defer Distribution Infrastructure

-On December 19, 2014 the OEB issued the Conservation and Demand Management Requirement Guidelines for Electricity Distributors (the CDM Guidelines).15 Section 4.1 of the CDM Guidelines outlines the OEB's guidance in support of the government's objective of putting conservation first in infrastructure planning.
-The OEB established a policy that allows electricity distributors to seek distribution rate funding for CDM programs and other initiatives for the purposes of avoiding or deferring infrastructure projects.
+On December 19, 2014 the OEB issued the Conservation and Demand Management Requirement Guidelines for Electricity Distributors (the CDM Guidelines).
+Fection 4.1 of the CDM Guidelines outlines the OEB's guidance in support of the government's objective of putting conservation first in infrastructure planning.
+The OEB has established Conservation and Demand Management Requirement Guidelines for Electricity Distributors (the CDM Guidelines) a policy that allows electricity distributors to seek distribution rate funding for CDM programs and other initiatives for the purposes of avoiding or deferring infrastructure projects investments.
+These CDM Guidelines are being updated, and the new version will be effective for applications for 2023 rates.

 Any application for CDM funding to defer infrastructure must include a consideration of the projected effects to the distribution system on a long-term basis and the forecast expenditures.
-Distributors must explain the proposed program in the context of the distributor's five-year DSP or explain any changes to its system plans that are pertinent to the program.
-Distributors may apply to the OEB for funding through distribution rates for the following four types of activities, further details of which are in Section 4.1 of the CDM Guidelines.16
+Distributors must explain the proposed program in the context of the distributor's five-year-DSP or explain any changes to its system plans that are pertinent to the program.
+Distributors may apply to the OEB for funding through distribution rates for